dntstck/blog/todo/raspberrypi-startup.md

 </p>

 <h1 id="choosing"><em>What do I choose?</em></h1>
-<p>That, young Pidawan is entirely up to you.
-If you want my advice, go for a Pi4 or Pi5.</p>
+<p>That, young Pidawan is entirely up to you.</p>
+<p> If you want my advice, as a general user and beginner; go for a Pi4 or Pi5.
+This gives you the range of having the full capabilities of the Pi, having access to GPIO (General Purpose Input Output.
+We will cover this more in the next post) if you want to tinker with electronics as well as the ability to use HATs (HArdware on Top) to upgrade your Pi.
+You'll be able to stream HD videos on youtube, multitask, run older games, run VSCode, do some programming.. whatever you want.
+Plus, at 55 moneys for the Pi5, it's a fair price for what you get.</p>

-<p> If your budget is tight, try the Zero2W. super cheap, not as powerful but sufficient for day to day tasks.</p>
+<p> If your budget is tight and won't rely too heavily on GUI (Graphical User Interface) try the Zero2W. super cheap, not as powerful but sufficient for day to day tasks such as light scripting, connecting via SSH, running a web server and more.
+You can run these headless (nothing connected except power) and connect via your computer.
+You can even connect to them using your smartphone.</p>

 <p>If you're more of a general user that won't do much programming or tinkering, go with the Pi500.
 It plays HD Youtube videos very well, will multitask just fine and be a breeze for internet browsing.</p>
 <p>If you're more starting out in development/programming, you can consider the Pi5.
 It has GPIO and is essentially the same as the CM5, but is a safe bet as it's pre-built and will come with a case (usually).</p>
 <p>If you're a developer or programmer and want to test yourself, get the CM5 DevKit.</p>
 <p>If you want to dabble in eletronics, creating robots and the like, then go for a Pi4/Pi5 for developing your code and a Pico2W for running the code (the W just means they have WiFi).
 The Pico's are super cheap.
 The Pico goes for around 4 moneys and the Pico2W retails at around 7. so really inexpensive.
 It's best to use a Pi4/5 for development and debugging because they have specific functionality for doing so, USB debugging is doable with Windows or Ubuntu, but UART and SWD debugging are far superior, you could also set up a second Pico as a dedicated debugger, eliminating the need to a development machine that's Pi and use Windows or Linux to develop.</p>

+<p>If you're still unsure after reading all these, try and figure out what you want to achieve with it, if you still can't decide it's stil a safe bet with a Pi4 or Pi5, as these are fully upgradeable, have good resale value and are great for a myriad of uses.

 <h1 id=""><em>Before you buy</em></h1>
 <p><b>If you're tinkering with open circuits, buy an ESD bracelet!</b><br>